 HISTORICAL BUILDINGS

-State Index: 1.6.96.1
+State index: 1.6.96.1

 Start of operation: 1958

-Architects: Mark Grigoryan, Eduard Sarapyan, with the participation of Eduard Altunyan and Levon Melkonyan
+with participation of Eduard Altounyan and Levon Melkonyan

 Structural Engineer: S. G. Baghdasaryan

-Together with the Trade Unions and Ministry of Communications Building, which was designed according to a similar compositional principle, the Armenia Hotel forms a separate architectural group.
-This group is separated from the cluster of government buildings by the main axis of Republic Square.
+The Armenia Marriott Hotel, together with the Trade Unions and Communications Ministry building, which was designed on a similar principle, forms a separate group and is separated from the group of government buildings by the major axis of the square.
+It is one of the public buildings of Soviet Armenia from the 1950s, which plays an important role in the formation of Republic Square.

 1 Amiryan Str.